Ancient China: How Do We Live?

 Text: Algebra: Structure and Method (Book 1) – McDougal Littell

 Music Theory: In their mini, Seventh Graders study the theory of music.
-Topics include: aural intervallic and triadic discernment, musical literacy and note-reading facility, and the interconnectedness of mathematics, languages, and music as both a science and an art form.
-Students are introduced to basic keyboard skills and the construction and execution of major scales at the piano.
-Through specific assignments, students explore great master works (such as Beethoven’s Fifth Symphony), analyze key themes, compose original melodies as an homage to Beethoven, and produce their own podcasts exploring a movement of Beethoven’s Sixth Symphony (The Pastorale) which resonates with them.
+Topics include: learning and identifying intervals, note-reading facility, rhythm and rhythmic values and their connection with mathematics and languages, as both science and an art form.
+Students are introduced to basic keyboard skills and the construction and execution of major and minor scales at the piano.
+Through specific assignments, students explore great master works, analyze key themes, compose original melodies.
+Students are also exposed to various musical styles and its origins in folk and secular music around the world.

 Group: In Group, students rehearse for the music that they sing during many traditions at Far Brook.
 This Upper School choir includes all students in grades 6-8.
 The ensemble prepares the music of the Thanksgiving Processional, Stabat Mater and Other Voices, and the Spring Choral Concert.

-Boys’ Choir: Boys’ Choir consists of boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff.
-Repertoire is selected specifically for the musical range of the male voices.
-Boys’ Choir sings at Morning Meeting and performs at the Spring Choral Concert.
+Boys’ Choir: Boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff meet regularly to receive guidance and support for the changing voice.
+Repertoire is selected specifically for the musical range of male voices.
+The students sing in Morning Meeting and perform at the Spring Concert.

 Drama: In Seventh Grade, students continue to work on even more complex and challenging pieces from the world’s classic repertoire.
 The Seventh Graders present their class play to the Far Brook community in the late winter.
 The annual class play is an essential part of their yearlong study of the history and culture of Ancient China.
 It brings the civilization to life and gives the students an opportunity to immerse themselves in a classic piece of Chinese drama, work collaboratively with their classmates, and share the results of their efforts with the wider school community.